open-telemetry/opentelemetry-php-contrib/examples/README.md

 ## Overview
 ![Current Version](https://img.shields.io/github/v/tag/open-telemetry/opentelemetry-php)

 This is a getting started guide for the example applications found in the AWS contrib folder.
 This walkthrough covers prerequite, installations, how to run the applications, and viewing the traces on X-Ray.
 Before reading this guide, you should familiarize with distributed tracing and the basics of OpenTelemetry.
-To learn more about getting started with OpenTelemetry Go, see the OpenTelemetry developer documentation.
+To learn more about getting started with OpenTelemetry PHP, see the OpenTelemetry developer documentation.

 ## About the Sample Apps